Ready to Conceive? Or Have Been Trying? FAM Can Help!

 How does fertility charting help me now?

 1. The best first step in pregnancy achievement is learning how to chart your cycle because when your fertile wave begins, thus begins the window of opportunity to conceive.
 Traditionally, the western medical community (and some doctors today) believed that all female patients ovulate between day 12-14 of every cycle they have; however, study of the female cycle over the last few decades has disproven that outdated belief.
-Modern science as found:
+Modern science has found:

 Fact #2: A female's fertile wave can begin sooner or later in any given cycle; therefore, ovulation does not necessarily happen on the same day every cycle.
+For example, in one cycle a female may ovulate on Day 12 and in another cycle the same female may ovulate on Day 19.
+The most effective way to pinpoint ovulation in every cycle is daily observation of fertility signs called Cervical Fluid and Basal Body Temperature.

 Fact #3: There are factors that affect hormones responsible for triggering the start and length of a female's fertile wave each cycle, including stress, travel, illness, diet, and exercise.